simklein/simsalabim/README.rst

         :alt: Documentation Status

-Simsalabim is a collection of my custom utilities in python.
+Simsalabim is a collection of my custom utilities in python concerning tasks in digital signal processing and basic data wrangling.

 * Free software: MIT license